minosg/picrypt/README.md

 sudo make install_devel
 ~~~~~

-Development builds are usefull because they do not scramble fucntion and
+Development builds are useful because they do not scramble function and
 variable names, and they contain extra verbosity.

 _Running gdb in arm architecture with libcrypt will crash unless gdb is asked